-An acidic solution has more hydrogen ions, while basic solutions have a deficiency of hydrogen ions.
+An acidic solution has more hydrogen ions, while basic solutions lack hydrogen ions.
 The more hydrogen ions in relation to hydroxide ions, the more acidic a solution becomes.
-You will notice I have used the word “basic” instead of “alkaline,” which I will explain later on in this article.
+You will notice I have used the word “basic” instead of “alkaline,” which I will explain later in this article.

-I hear the question, “What is pH in water?” quite a lot, and even with an explanation such as the one above, they are no closer to understanding.
+I often hear the question, “What is pH in water?”
+Even with an explanation like the one above, they are no closer to understanding.
 The easiest way to understand pH is by using the pH scale.

 An excellent visual scale like the one below will help.
 The below scale gives you an idea of the level of acidity or alkalinity of many well-known foods or fluids and where they sit on the pH scale, with pure distilled water sitting in the middle of the scale at neutral pH.

-As a fishkeeper, a pH number scale like this is all you will need to understand pH levels at their most simple.
+As a fishkeeper, a pH number scale like this is all you will need to understand pH levels at their simplest.
 Don’t get me wrong, there is far more to understanding how pH works, and I will cover some of it later in this article.

 Your main concern is to ensure your fish tank water is not too acidic or alkaline (basic), which will harm your fish.
 By understanding the pH of your water, you will know whether you will need to raise or lower it.